MicrosoftDocs/bot-docs/articles/bot-service-quickstart-registration.md

 <!--
 ## Create a registration application

 1. In your browser, navigate to the [Azure portal](https://ms.portal.azure.com).
-If you do not have a subscription, you can register for a <a href="https://azure.microsoft.com/free/" target="_blank">free account</a>.
+If you do not have a subscription, you can register for a [free account](https://azure.microsoft.com/free/).

 1. In the left panel, click **Create a resource**.
 1. In the top center search bar, enter *bot*.
 From the drop-down list select **Bot Channels Registration**.